ReonShimor/ReonSH/README.md

 - 👋 Hi, I’m @ReonShimor
-- 👀 I’m interested in creating games in Unity.
+- 👀 I’m interested in creating projects for VRChat and Rec Room.